josehb96/Go-Health-Checker/README.md

 ### Running Tests

 To test the application, you can manually run the built executable with various domains and ports to see if the outputs match your expectations.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify the details such as the GitHub repository URL and additional features or examples as needed for your specific project.